Dumbotron6/Obsidian_Vault/Study Notes/System Design/System Design 1.md

 Non-relational databases are preferred if:
 * The application requires super-low latency.
-* our data are unstructured, or you do not have any relational data.
+* Your data are unstructured, or you do not have any relational data.
 * You only need to serialize and deserialize data (JSON, XML, YAML, etc.).
 * You need to store a massive amount of data.